 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Wisconsin secretary of state website.

-In Wisconsin, your LLC needs to have a registered agent, or agent for service of process.
+In Wisconsin, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.